How to become a project manager (and why it’s a great career)

 Whatever the setup, it’s the project manager’s responsibility to maximize a project’s benefits for their employer.

-This typically involves minimizing risk, overcoming challenges and ensuring project work stays in line with time, scope and cost constraints (three common constraints that unite most projects).
+This role typically involves risk management, overcoming challenges and ensuring project work stays within time, scope and cost constraints.

 What does a project manager do?

-In organizing, planning, executing and closing projects, project managers have many day-to-day responsibilities – here’s a list of the most important.
+In organizing, planning, executing and closing projects, project managers have many day-to-day responsibilities.
+Here’s a list of the most important tasks in a project manager job description.

-A project manager will work alongside stakeholders (e.g. company directors, other managers and clients) to determine the project’s purpose and feasibility.
+A project manager works with stakeholders (e.g., company directors, other managers and clients) to clarify what the project needs to achieve and what resources are available.

-They’ll help set constraints that the project must fit within: typically the timeframe, budget and scope (the project’s desired outcome and the actions and cost required to achieve it).
+They’ll help set clear timelines, budgets and scope (the project’s desired outcome and the actions and cost required to achieve it).

-With objectives and constraints set, it’s up to the project manager to build a roadmap.
-They’ll decide which tasks will contribute to the desired outcome and what resources it’ll take to complete them.
+With objectives and constraints set, it’s up to the project manager to map out the tasks and resources required to get there.

 For our e-commerce brand, tasks could include: